13 persons killed in horrific highway accident in Tumakuru, Karnataka

-Chevrolet Tavera hits median, crashes into Brezza carrying pilgrims from Tamil Nadu
+Maruti Brezza hits median, crashes into Tavera carrying pilgrims from Tamil Nadu

 Tumakuru (Karnataka): In a horrific accident involving two cars, 13 people, including a six-month baby, were killed at Balada Kere Gate in Kunigal taluk of karnataka at around noon today.